-Turing+ (pronounced TuringPlus) is the Turing School’s three-month paid Fellowship program and partnership opportunity.
+Turing+ (pronounced TuringPlus) is a postgraduate, three-month paid fellowship program.

-We serve as a feeder school for top-notch talent and our partner companies serve as a launchpad for the careers of selected grads.
-Our Fellows come from unique backgrounds, many of whom bring software engineering skills strengthened by experience in other fields.
+We serve as a pipeline for top-notch talent and you serve as a launchpad for the careers of selected graduates.
+Our grads have diverse and unique backgrounds, many of whom bring software engineering skills strengthened by experience in their previous careers.
+Let our graduates help you build an inclusive tech workforce.

 Partner companies notice that Turing Fellows have strong technical abilities from their 7 months of training at the Turing School and the capacity to jump into a variety of environments like learning new languages and frameworks while fulfilling product needs.